 Leaves are 3 to 5 inches long, to 2 inches wide, hairless with a waxy appearance, generally oval with distinctly wavy edges, a whitish to pink midrib, and little or no leaf stalk, typically clasping the stem.
 The leaf tip is blunt but usually with a tiny sharp point at the apex.
 2 to 5 pairs are widely spaced on the smooth green to pinkish stem.

 According to the DNR, Clasping Milkweed was designated a species of Special Concern in 1984 due to its natural rarity in the state, being found only in a few counties in southeastern Minnesota.
 In the DNR's overhaul of rare species in 2013, it was elevated to Threatened status due to the scarcity of its particular habitat needs—sparsely vegetated savanna where there is little competition from other perennials.
 A difficult pursuit for me personally over many years, I caught the last blooming specimen at a site in Winona County with help from staff at the DNR's Natural Heritage Program.

 Clasping Milkweed is recognized by the single terminal flower cluster and the stalkless, clasping leaves with wavy edges.
 It somewhat resembles the more common Green Milkweed (Asclepias viridiflora), which sometimes has similar broad leaves with wavy edges, but its leaves are short-stalked and not clasping, and its flower clusters arise from the leaf axils.

 Please visit our sponsors

-Photos courtesy Peter M. Dziuk, taken in Winona County
+Photos by Peter M. Dziuk taken in Winona County.

 Have you seen this plant in Minnesota, or have any other comments about it?